PolarScience/PolarScience/README.md

 - 👋 Hi, I’m @PolarScience
 - 👀 I’m interested in Climate Change, Arctic, Aerosols, Nature, Photography
 - 🌱 I’m currently learning python during my PhD at EPFL in Switzerland
-- 📫 How to reach me: ivo.beck@epfl.ch
+- 📫 How to reach me: ivo.beck@pm.me
 - This was updated in October 2021

 <!---